pyinstaller/pyinstaller/doc/bootloader-building.rst

    leaving this to the compiler.
    But Mingw-w64 doesn’t have a standard C library.
-   Instead it links against msvcrt.dll, which happens to exist on many Windows installations – but i not guaranteed to exist.
+   Instead it links against msvcrt.dll, which happens to exist on many Windows installations – but is not guaranteed to exist.

 .. [#] This description seems to be technically incorrect.
 I ought to depend
        on the C++ run-time library.
 If you know details, please open an